-Soliom Bird S60 Outdoor Wireless Solar Home Security Camera
+Soliom Bird S60 Outdoor Wireless Solar Home Security Camera's Rating

-- No access to cloud footage when camera is unavailable
+No access to cloud footage when the camera is unavailable

 Soliom Bird S60: A mixed bag solar-powered Wi-Fi outdoor cam

 The idea of the Soliom is quite simple.
-It’s a battery operated Wi-Fi outdoor security camera.
-What makes it unique, however, is the integrated solar panel that continuously charges the battery during day time.
+It’s a battery-operated Wi-Fi outdoor security camera.
+What makes it unique, however, is the integrated solar panel that continuously charges the battery during the daytime.
 As a result, in regions with lots of sunlight, you won’t need to worry about it running out of juice.

 And power-wise, this can work.
 The battery, on a full charge, had enough power to keep the camera run for close some 10 hours on ends in my testing.

-By default, the camera only records when there are motions so you won’t use up more than a few-hour worth of battery life every night.
+By default, the camera only records when there are motions so you won’t use up more than a few hours of battery life every night.
 On a sunny day, the solar panel continuously replenishes the charge so, with conservative use, the camera can generally last by itself.